Call now in confidence immediate help & advice 24/7

 People suffering from cannabis addiction don’t always think about rehab.
 There are a lot of conflicting ideas and messages around cannabis use.

-Like any drug, cannabis can create an addiction and it can also have seriously unwelcome effects.
+Like any drug, cannabis can create an addiction and it can also have seriously unwelcome effects that need the help of a cannabis rehab.

 Therapy will focus on developing your understanding of what has caused the problem.
 It will guide you to take control of your decisions.
-You will not need to undertake a cannabis detox.
+You will not need to undertake a cannabis detox at rehab.

 A study by Wayne Hall and Louisa Degenhardt identified the adverse side effects of regular use of cannabis during adolescence and into adulthood can include ‘a dependence syndrome, increased risk of motor vehicle crashes, impaired respiratory function, cardiovascular disease, and adverse effects of regular use on adolescent psychosocial development and mental health’.